Learning Objectives

 strength[i] = 0

-# Add base strength
+# Add the base strength

 sigma_base = 70 # Strength of pure Al [MPa]